 Just Below Acrobats

-Published in 1948, A Russian Journal by John Steinbeck is his travelogue of a trip taken the year before – more about sights, sounds, and food than politics or polemicism.
+Published in 1948, A Russian Journal (affiliate link) by John Steinbeck is his travelogue of a trip taken the year before – more about sights, sounds, and food than politics or polemicism.
 Steinbeck traveled with the famous wartime photographer Frank Capa, and my paperback included black-and-white prints of Capa’s photos.
 The two of them went to observe and report on the everyday life of post-war Russia.
 In addition to Moscow, they visited Ukraine, Georgia, and the city of Stalingrad.
 This book is a 200-page record of their experience.

 The closest comparison for this book I can think of is to Anthony Bourdain’s travel show, Parts Unknown.
 In each episode, Bourdain meets up with a fixer, native son, or English-speaking local luminary.
 Together, they proceed to eat, get hammered, and illuminate some historical or cultural point you might not otherwise learn.
 Steinbeck and Capa share a dry wit that reminds me of Bourdain’s.
 They play practical jokes on each other.
 They insult each other.
 They torment each other.
 They’re engaged in travel not for the hell of it, but with a specific creative purpose in mind.

 Here’s what surprised me: in parts, this book is laugh-out-loud funny.
 These guys are hilarious.

 Their contact at Voks, the cultural relations bureau, asks Steinbeck what new writers are coming up in America.
 Steinbeck isn’t sure.
 He says that the people who should have been practicing their craft just spent four years fighting a war instead (as if the Soviet writers haven’t?).